zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    Creates a record containing a subset of a full :zeek:see:`fa_file` record.

-   :f: record containing metadata about a file.
+   :param f: record containing metadata about a file.

    :returns: record containing a subset of fields copied from *f*.